goofy2k/MIDI-sequencer/README.md

    **v37**

   TODO
+  - from v37:  replace hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example
   - DONE V34 for DSP presetUnderEdit  : synchronize DSP controller settings between GUI server and synth board (requires additional NimBLE communication with synth board)
   - synchronize WM8978 controller settings between GUI server and synth board
   - NimBLE write from synth board to sequencer board has been implemented in THRU example.
 Investigate if generalisation is required.